whowechina/aic_pico/README.md

 * You can use "update" command in command line to update the firmware in the future, so you don't need to open the housing.
 * Spicetools cardio (Card I/O) HID is supported;
 * SEGA AIME protocol is supported on a second serial port.
+* Some command line commands:
+  * "level [0..255]" to adjust the brightness.
+  * "nfc" manually to detect cards.
+  * "update" reboot into firmware update mode.
+* Given my limited hobby time, the firmware may not be fully tested.
+Please report any anomalies.

 ## CAD Source File
 I'll post when I finish all variants.